-Figure 48 Range of Motion Trialing

-Joint tension and component alignment are assessed and finalized at this step.
+Range of Motion Trialing Joint tension and component alignment are assessed and finalized at this step.
 Select the appropriate size drill thru femoral trial identified during the femoral sizing step.
 Attach the femoral trial to the femoral holder and introduce to the resected femur.
-The drill thru trial has been designed with provisional moveable spikes to aid provisional fixation of the trial.
+The drill thru trial has been designed with moveable spikes to aid provisional fixation of the trial.
+Proper femoral component placement can be done at this stage to ensure optimal tracking of the femoral component on the tibial baseplate via the laser etchings on the trials.
 Tip: The holes previously drilled in the resected bone to align the drill thru trial may be used to aid in placement of the drill thru trial.
-An appropriate thickness insert trial may then be inserted between the provisional tibia and femoral trials and range of motion joint tension may be assessed (Figure 49).
+Tip: Check the femoral M/L position in both flexion and extension and place the component in the optimal position to avoid edge loading on the tibia.
+An appropriate thickness insert trial may then be inserted between the provisional tibia and femoral trials and range of motion joint tension may be assessed (Figure 51).
 Tip: Insert trials are color coded by size and are indicated also on the final implant packaging for convenience (Table 1).
+A tension spacer reading 2 mm on one end, and 3 mm on the opposite end has been provided to assess the joint laxity at this step.
+Tip: For best results the JOURNEY II UK knee system has been designed for 1-2 mm of post-operative laxity in extension and 2-3 mm of post-operative laxity in flexion (Figure 52).
+Conventionally this may be assessed as a 2 mm spacer in extension, and a 2 or 3 mm spacer in flexion as measured by the tension gauge.
+Markings have been provided on all trial components indicating the center of articulation.
+These may be used to aid final M/L placement of the drill thru femoral trial.